catdad/json-cli-toolkit/README.md

 <a name="pluck"></a>
 #### `json pluck`

-Gets a value from the json object and prints it to output.
+Get a value from the json object and print it to output.

 `--attr`: The property to get.
 Nested properties can be accessed through dot notation.